Julien-Fruteau/mydoc/docs/database/postgresql.md

   - sql
 ---

-## admnistration
+## administration

 ## union caveats

 - multiple union with null as "fieldName" can lead to type mismatch.
 - For instance consider:

 ```sql